User-centric Cell-free Massive MIMO Networks: A Survey of Opportunities, Challenges and Solutions: Resource Allocation

 Distributed resource allocation schemes help scale down the complexity of optimized resource allocation.
 When using a distributed approach, network operations are not implemented at a single point in the network; hence, as the system size increases, the newly available resources can be used to compensate for the increased complexity.
 Another incentive for distributed resource allocation is the increased density for the deployed DUs, which yields a large load on the fronthaul.
 In addition, the strict low-latency requirements for future mobile networks~\cite{she2020tutorial} necessitates implementing intelligence at the network access.
 The attractive features like self-organization and optimization discussed previously also motivates such approach.
 In this section, we examine numerous frameworks and studies that can achieve distributed resource allocation for cell-free communications.

-\emph{Game theory}~\cite{han2012gameTheoryWirelessComm, myerson2013game} is a powerful tool to model the interactions between self-interested users and predict their choice of strategies.
-It is rendered as a natural choice for distributed resource allocation schemes, because it defines agents that maximize their own utility in a distributed fashion.
-Generally speaking, the problem to be studied is formulated as a game that settles at a Nash equilibrium (if exists).
-Briefly, a Nash equilibrium is achieved when no player in the game has a reason to unilaterally alter its current choices which are represented by a strategy~\cite{GameTheoryBook}.
-However, since users act selfishly, the equilibrium point is not necessarily the best operating point from a system perspective.
+\emph{Game theoretic approaches} are powerful tools to model the interactions between self-interested users and predict their choice of strategies.
+These tools can be categorized under areas like general Game Theory, Auction Theory, and Stable Matching Theory.
+The use of these tools comes as a natural choice for distributed resource allocation schemes, because they define agents that maximize their own utility in a distributed fashion.
+Using game theoretic approaches to study distributed resource allocation requires defining separate logical entities that coordinate/cooperate/compete between each other to achieve the objective, which is usually to minimize a cost function or to maximize a utility function.

-Using game theory to study distributed resource allocation requires defining separate logical entities that coordinate/cooperate/compete between each other to achieve the objective.
-This concept consists the three main elements of a game denoted as $\mathcal{G}\left(\mathtt{I}, \mathtt{\Omega}, \mathtt{U}\right)$, where ${\bf \mathtt{I}}$ is the set of players (e.g., CUs, DUs, users), $\mathtt{\Omega}$ is the set of available actions for these players, and ${\bf \mathtt{U}}$ is the utility function of the players.
-Alternatively, a cost function can be used instead of a utility.

-Another game theoretic approach is to use interference-pricing~\cite{interferencePricing1626432}, which is performed by allowing users to announce the compensation paid by other users for their interference.
-Then resource allocation, e.g., power control, can be performed by treating this problem as a supermodular game~\cite{topkis1998supermodularity, topkis1979equilibrium} which refers to games characterized by strategic complementarities, that include situations where when one player increases its strategy, the others want to do the same~\cite{levin2003supermodular}.
-The implication of this is that the best response of a player is non-decreasing with respect to the strategies of other players.
+Examples of these studies include interference-pricing~\cite{interferencePricing1626432}, which is performed by allowing users to announce the compensation paid by other users for their interference.
+Then resource allocation, e.g., power control, can be performed by treating this problem as a supermodular game which refers to games characterized by strategic complementarities, that include situations where when one agent changes its strategy, the others want to do the same~\cite{levin2003supermodular}.
+Another example is auction-based problems, where the users compete for the resources through two stages~\cite{bertsekas1979distributed}: the first one is a biding phase, where the users bid on the resources, while the second one is an assignment stage where the resource is assigned to the highest bidder.

-The shortcomings of game theory is that some game theoretic approaches, like the Best Response, require feedback channels between the players to know the actions of each other, which is not always feasible and results in a large delay.
-The convergence of the game theoretic approaches are toward a Nash equilibrium which can be far from the sum-rate maximum.
+The shortcomings of game theoretic approaches is that in some cases the model requires implementing feedback channels between the agents, which is not always feasible and results in a large delay.
+Moreover, the convergence of the game theoretic approaches are toward a Nash equilibrium which can be far from the sum-rate maximum.
 Moreover, most resource allocation problems need to be simplified or relaxed before they can be formulated in a game theoretic framework.